bakpakin/Fennel/setup.md

 All you need to enable readline support is:

-- GNU Readline installed on your system (you may already have it!)
+* GNU Readline installed on your system (installation steps vary for different operating systems, but you may already have it!)
-- [readline.lua](https://pjb.com.au/comp/lua/readline.html) lua bindings to libreadline
+* [readline.lua](https://pjb.com.au/comp/lua/readline.html) lua bindings to libreadline

 The stock Fennel REPL will automatically load and use the readline bindings when it can resolve the `readline` module, so that's all you need to get started.